 Here’s the framework:

 - Show, don’t tell: Post pictures of your new life.
 You at the gym.
 You at a concert.
 You laughing with friends.
-You traveling.
+You travelling.
 Never mention them.
 Never post sad quotes or passive-aggressive captions.

 - Be selective: Don’t post every day.
 Post once or twice a week with high-quality, genuinely happy content.
 Scarcity creates intrigue.